razorblade23/PyCrucible/README.md

 # PyCrucible
 #### "Run Python Apps Instantly, No Setup Required."

-A robust, cross-platform launcher for Python apps using UV.
+A robust, cross-platform builder and launcher for Python apps using UV.

 ## Overview